guyett92/monetizico/README.md

 # Exchange

-Exchange is a community-focused e-comm marketplace.
+Exchange is a community-focused e-commerce marketplace.
 We are guided by four key principes:

 1. Safety
 2. Simplicity